microsolidarity/handbook/articles/2-update-2020.md

 ### Weaving Social Fabric

 This is my hypothesis: these three pillars are my best guess for how you weave social fabric.
+The objective is to cultivate a density of relationships, reciprocity, care, attention, and inspiration.
+We’re weaving a basket, a carpet, a platform for all kinds of other life-giving activities: people will start companies or they’ll build cohousing units or they’ll make babies or they’ll write great books or launch social movements.
+In my view, all of these activities go better when they are held by a generative community of mutual aid.

 Start with a great hosting team, have a first gathering, initiate a bunch of crews, and then come back for a second gathering 6 or 12 months later to celebrate and start the next cycle.

-The objective of focussing on these three pillars is to cultivate a density of relationships, reciprocity, care, attention, and inspiration.
-We’re weaving a basket, a carpet, a platform for all kinds of other life-giving activities: people will start companies or they'll build cohousing units or they'll make babies or they'll write great books or launch social movements.
-In my view, all of these activities go better when they are held by a generative community of mutual aid.
+If things go well, and you start thinking about what kind of organisational structure could suit your new community, check out the next chapter in this series: [People, Practices & Place](https://www.microsolidarity.cc/articles/3-congregation-scaffolding).

 If you’re reading this and you’re feeling inspired to action, here are some things you can do: